ausmeyer/intro-biostats-epi/index.md

 > - \(AllRealNegatives = TN + FP\)

 --- &vcenter
-## Sensitivity and specificity are continuous in clinical tests
+## Sensitivity and specificity are continuous when a test is continuous

 ![](assets/img/sensitivities_specificities.png)